-Olivia Culpo Launches Pretty Little Thing Collab in Flirty Outfit & Knitted Peep-Toe Booties With a Pedi That Popped
+Olivia Culpo Launches PrettyLittleThing Collab in Flirty Outfit & Knitted Peep-Toe Booties With a Pedi That Popped

 The event also included a special appearance by Rita Ora, who performed a stripped-down acoustic version of her hit “Your Song.”

-Some of the other guests included go-to red carpet designer Michael Costello, “Vanderpump Rules” stars Scheana Marie and La La Kent, E! personality Malika Haqq, and the U.K. fast-fashion brand’s founder, Umar Kamani.
+Some of the other guests included go-to red carpet designer Michael Costello, “Vanderpump Rules” stars Scheana Marie and La La Kent, E! personality Malika Haqq and the fast-fashion brand’s founder, Umar Kamani.
 Kamani’s father is Mahmud Kamani, the director of e-retail giant boohoo.com.

 Pretty Little Thing celebrated its launch in the U.S. last year in Los Angeles.
 The retailer carries dresses, footwear and accessories.